The Art of Accessorizing Your Home

 • Let's use the 3:5 ratio as an example;

-• If you have a 5 foot wide fireplace, (as pictured on the right) and want to hang artwork over it, the best ratio for the 5 foot wide fireplace size would be a 3 foot wide picture, a 3 wide foot grouping of pictures, or a 3 wide foot mirror above it.
+• If you have a 5 foot wide fireplace, (as pictured on the right) and want to hang artwork over it, the best ratio would be a 3 foot wide picture, a 3 foot grouping of pictures, or a 3 foot mirror above it.
 This isn't a rigid rule, but a general guide.

 • If you were to hang a 6 foot wide mirror over a 5 foot wide fireplace, it would look top-heavy and appear to loom over the fireplace.